bianchi-ed/discord.js-bot-model/README.md

 }
 ```

 You can find your token, applicationId on the discord application page.
-The guildId is the ID of the server you are currently using.
+The guildId is the ID of the Discord server.

 ## Execution
 TOPIC